akupelioglu/Channel-Processing-System/README.txt

     If you do not know the path, then open MATLAB from the Applications folder, type matlabroot, and note the value.
 Exit MATLAB.
     More at https://uk.mathworks.com/help/matlab/matlab_env/start-matlab-on-linux-platforms.html )

 2- In Matlab, click on 'APPS' tab from the top and then click on 'Install App' in File section.
-Then choose 'app1.mlappinstall'.
+Then choose 'app1.mlappinstall' in 'app1_resources' folder.
 Click on Install.
-   Once the application is installed, Change your path to any other folder than 'Mercedes'.
+   Once the application is installed, Change your path to folder'Mercedes'.
    Find 'app1' from the drop down list in APPS section.
 Single click on it should open it.

 3- Provided codes can be prompted using the command window / new script.